Overview

 A more recent systematic review from 2020 revisits the evidence, concluding that CFT is well-accepted by both clients and therapists and that it shows promise for treatment of a variety of mental health conditions, especially in a group format implemented over a total of over 12 hours.
 This review calls for an updated standard manual to be universally deployed so that further research may reduce any existing methodological limitations.

 A study conducted by Paul Gilbert and his colleague Sue Procter—published in the journal Clinical Psychology and Psychotherapy—showed that compassionate mind training can decrease shame and self-criticism, as well as feelings of inferiority.
-There is also evidence that CFT can alleviate symptoms of psychotic disorders.
+There is also evidence that CFT with compassion-focused therapists can alleviate symptoms of psychotic disorders.
 In a study published in the British Journal of Clinical Psychology, researchers found that compassion-focused therapy reduced anxiety, depression, and hallucinations in participants experiencing psychosis.

 Research suggests that even short-term versions of compassionate mind training can produce positive effects.
 Following a two-week compassionate mind training program, participants in a pilot study experienced improvements in both psychological and physiological symptoms of stress